FlorisHendriks/HTTP_provisioning/README.md

 Unfortunately, a significant limitation of Intune is that we can not easily deploy a configuration for a specific managed device.
 [The device needs to be in a group in order to be able to deploy the configuration](https://docs.microsoft.com/en-us/graph/api/intune-shared-devicemanagementscript-assign?view=graph-rest-beta).
 Since every deployment is unique, every managed device needs to be in an unique group.
 This results into an overload of groups which makes managebility for IT administrators more difficult.

 In order to mitigate this, we deploy only one powershell/batch script that is uniform for every managed device.
-This contains an admin token that requests a VPN configuration for that device:
+Every enrolled device receives this script and executes it (you can also use a specific group).
+Based on the profile, it either receives an openVPN or WireGuard configuration file (it uses the preferred protocol configured in the vpn-user-portal config file of eduVPN).
+Next the script installs an openVPN or WireGuard tunnel service and establishes the VPN connection.

 ![eduVPN provisioning(1) drawio](https://user-images.githubusercontent.com/47246332/175930131-8fdd0b31-9521-474f-a357-433337fcecf5.png)